 Economies rarely work by good intentions alone.
 Human nature is a mixed bag.
 The privilege of enabling the beautiful goes with the responsibility of attenuating the ugly.

 In the economy of greed, we are encouraged to build new products, but not to build new economic systems.

 We can think of an economy as flows of goods, flows of information (or control), and flows of money (or medium of exchange).
 In the conventional economy, all these flows are structured in large-scale hierarchies: goods flow from mega-scale mines, farms and factories, through distribution systems, to consumers; money flows from consumers into larger and larger aggregations of wealth and corporate or government coffers, and then back down the food chain to workers; information follows a similar pattern, centrally controlled by states and mammoth technology companies.

 In an economy of kindness the pyramid changes shape into a network, coercive participation becomes elective, and flows form loops at much smaller, more local scales.

 There is something else these three flows leave out: affect and meaning – how we feel about the things we’re participating in.
 This factor is present at every interaction in the economic network.
-Think about it: every time we make a transaction, there is some way that that transaction makes us feel.
-Whether that is buying something from Amazon, or from our local farmer’s market.
-And at every transaction there is also a relationship of affect.
-There’s how we feel about the relationship we’re in to make the transaction.
+Think about it: every time we make a transaction, there is some way the transaction makes us feel, whether the transaction is buying something from Amazon, or from our local farmer’s market.
+At every transaction there is also a relationship of affect – how we feel about the relationship in which the transaction happens.

 In the economy of greed, the affective relationship between entities is deeply asymmetrical.
 On the production side, it is about engineering experiences through advertising, product design, marketing, and user experience design that make us feel something like good – the small doses of pleasure-inducing chemicals that squirt into our brains on seeing a Facebook like, the satisfaction of unboxing a new iPhone, the pleasure of getting a good deal on eBay.